lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step02e
     :alt: screenshot illustrating the distribution of TNO's diameters

-    The screenshot illustrating the distribution of the TNO diameters in your sample, revealing that diameters of TNOs are in the range of a few hundred kilometers.
+    The screenshot illustrating the distribution of the TNO diameters in your sample, revealing that diameters of most TNOs are in the range of a few hundred kilometers.

 2.5.
 Clear the query and results and return to the RSP TAP Search form.